mrbuilder1961/ChatPatches/README.md

 ## Possible features

-- Make certain messages automatically copiable, such as the Open-To-LAN port
+- Make certain messages copiable on-click, such as the Open-To-LAN port
 - Chat search feature, with regex search capabilities
+- animate message recieve
+- add buttons to the edge of chat input box OR in multiplayer menu screen (for WMCH settings and chat searcher)

 ## Changelog

 See [individual releases](https://github.com/mrbuilder1961/WheresMyChatHistory/releases) for specific changelogs or the [commit list](https://github.com/mrbuilder1961/WheresMyChatHistory/commits).
-A complete one may be made at some point.

 ## Wont fix/add